cvs-health/testaro/README.md

 ###### Introduction

-The possible commands of type `test` are enumerated in the `tests` object defined in the `index.js` file.

 A test performs operations and reports results.
 The results may or may not directly indicate that a page passes or fails requirements.
 Typically, accessibility tests report successes and failures.
 But a test in Testaro is defined less restrictively, so it can report any results.
 As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

 The term “test” has two meanings for Testaro: